devnull-cz/unix-linux-prog-in-c-labs/2021/labs-2021-10-14/assignments.md

 # Environment

-- write a simple `env(1)` program
+- write a simple `env(1)`-like program
   - `env [-] [varname=value [varname=value ...]] command`
   - if the first argument is `-`, clear the environment before executing the command
   - set environment variables in the caller if present on the command line
   - to execute the command, use `system(3)`
   - the command is just one argument
-	- extend the assignment to check what is a variable definition to also accept arguments to the command
   - all other arguments aside from the last one are variable definitions
   - do a reasonable error checking

+Extra tasks:
+  - accept arguments to the command
+  - implement `-u`

 Example: